elblogbruno/cedrickchee/README.md

 **I make people's lives easier with software.**

-I'm a self-motivated full stack engineer, ex-entrepreneur and technologist experienced in creating enterprise and consumer technology platforms for over a decade and has built, launched, and supported over 15 web and mobile apps worldwide, manage teams, and mentored engineers.
+I'm a self-motivated full stack engineer, ex-entrepreneur and technologist experienced in creating enterprise and consumer technology platforms for over a decade and has built, launched, and supported over 15 web and mobile apps worldwide, managed team, mentored engineers.

-Currently, I am [available for hire](https://cedricchee.com/2020/04/21/hire-cedric-chee/).
-I'm looking for a way to transfer my software development, full stack web development expertise, backend development, and engineering skills to a position within a technology company.
+I am [available for hire](https://cedricchee.com/2020/04/21/hire-cedric-chee/).
+I'm looking for a way to transfer my full stack web development expertise, backend development, and engineering skills to a role within a technology company.

 🔭 I build lots of side projects, demos, hacks, and educational projects on this account:
 - [Hou](https://github.com/cedrickchee/hou), a toy programming language and compiler